-- consider to be most closely aligned with any relevant sector-specific duties and our principal duty to further the interests of citizens and consumers. - 2.13 We will present our final decision in a statement following the consultation which will explain our reasons and evidence for making our decision, including any adjustments we have made to our impact assessment. - 2.14 By setting out what we expect a policy should achieve and what impacts it may have, we can more easily carry out subsequent monitoring and evaluation of our decisions.
+- can respond.
+By doing this we ensure that the impact assessment can be scrutinised and adjusted as appropriate. - 2.13 We will take into account all consultation responses prior to making our decision based on all the evidence and what we consider to be the most proportionate and least intrusive means of achieving our objectives.
+The decision we take will also be the one that we consider to be most closely aligned with our duties (including our principal duty to further the interests of citizens and consumers, relevant sector-specific duties and our duties to consider impacts on specific groups of persons). - 2.14 We will present our final decision in a statement following the consultation which will explain our reasons and evidence for making our decision, including any adjustments we have made to our impact assessment. - 2.15 By setting out what we expect a policy should achieve and what impacts it may have, we can more easily carry out subsequent monitoring and evaluation of our decisions.
 This allows us to understand the actual impact of our decisions where we consider this is likely to be beneficial.
 Ex-post evaluations and assessments help us to make better policy decisions as we learn what worked as anticipated and where our expectations did not bear out.